top of page

 that ecosystems are collapsing en-masse right in front of our eyes.

-If you have been reading the news, the latest bio-diversity report seems to be doom and gloom, but it doesn’t have to be this way.
+If you have been reading the news, the latest bio-diversity report seems to be doom and gloom,

 It also carries a framework for solutions and acknowledgement that widespread rehabilitation and restoration can still help Australia’s struggling ecosystems.

-Instead of ‘just’ protecting and restoring what we can, we also need to renovate and rebuild for a future climate.
+we also need to renovate and rebuild for a future climate.

 This means rebuilding an ecosystem to thrive under a future climate.

-This exhibition explores the plight of our vulnerable bird life, how they are adapting and conservation programs,
+This exhibition explored the plight of our vulnerable bird life,